ioBroker/ioBroker.admin/src/src/components/JsonConfigComponent/SCHEMA.md

        "crop": true
      }
 ```
-  `login-bg.png` is file name for writeFile('myAdapter.INSTANCE', 'login-bg.png')
-  - `accept` - html accept attribute, like "image/*,.pdf"
-  - `maxSize` -
-  - `base64` - if true the image will be saved as data-url in attribute, elsewise as binary in file storage
-  - `!maxWidth`
-  - `!maxHeight`
-  - `!crop` - if true, allow user to crop the image
-  - `!square` - width must be equal to height or crop must allow only square as shape

 - `objectId` - object ID - show it with name, color and icon
     - `types` - Array of possible types: ['channel', 'device', ...] (has only `state` by default)